pgadmin-org/pgadmin3/docs/en_US/maintenance.rst

 isn't replaced, but rather marked invalid.
 The new data is inserted freshly into the database.
-You need to perform a garbage collection regularly, to insure that your database doesn't contain too much unused data, wasting disk space and ultimatively degrading performance.
+You need to perform a garbage collection regularly, to insure that your database doesn't contain too much unused data, wasting disk space and ultimately degrading performance.

 Please press the Help button to see the PostgreSQL help about the